TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Spelling Rules
 ==============

-.. _title-case:
+.. _spelling-title-case:

 Rules for Title Case
 --------------------

-Summary of basic rules:
+Summary of basic rules (read in this order, use the first rule that applies):

+#.
+Exceptions: Words with special spelling like TYPO3, TypoScript, PHP, stdWrap etc. are written the
+   way they are commonly written.
 #.
 First and last word of title is always capitalized.
 #.
 Capitalize all important words (nouns, `pronouns <https://en.wikipedia.org/wiki/Pronoun>`__,
    adjectives, verbs, adverbs, and subordinate conjunctions).